(Updated with new videos on October 4, 2021)

-Below are four videos I recorded to show you how you can use these, or make your own checklists.
+At the bottom of the webpage are six videos I recorded to show you how you can use these, or make your own checklists.

 Since I have made checklists on various “scales”, like codependent traits, narcissism, victim mentality and so forth.
 I am not sharing these here, since I have found them on the internet, and don’t want to post them here for fear of violating copyright laws.
 I found them by googling whatever trait I was interested, like codependency, along with “signs of”.
 I tried to show how you can make your own checklist in the video above called “make your own checklist”.
 This would be handy for people who don’t adopt the standard Judeo/Christian value system and have determined their own set of values and standards, as well as anyone wanting to make their own personalized checklists.

 A therapist and a psychiatrist told me, when doing self-scoring tests, such as these checklists, a Myers-Briggs inventory, or an Ennegram personality test, it’s important to go with the first thing that pops in your mind.
 Overthinking the answering usually skews the results.
 And being a perfectionist in this task does not help either.